RudraModi360/Agentry/docs/GAP_ANALYSIS.md

 - It relies on a `global_read_files_tracker` to ensure safety.

 **The Gap:**
 - **"Goldfish Memory" for Code:** The agent essentially "forgets" code it isn't currently looking at.
 It lacks a **Semantic Index** or **Codebase Graph**.
 Copilot understands "Go to definition" because it indexes the codebase.
-Scratchy only knows what's in the string buffer.
+Agentry only knows what's in the string buffer.
 - **Context Pollution:** Summarization reduces token usage but destroys code details.
 Important function signatures from 20 turns ago might be lost.
 - **Safety Overkill:** The strict `validate_read_before_edit` rule, while safe, hampers "Prompt Understanding" when the agent *knows* what to do but is forced to perform redundant `read_file` actions, breaking the flow.